sudo-vaibhav/stc-hack-portal-backend/readme.md

 #### Events

-1. **Show Hackathon**
+1. **Show Event**
 ----
-  Returns the data related to every hackathon present in the database,i.e
+  Returns the data related to every event present in the database,i.e

   - _id,
-  - creatorId(id of the hackathon creator),
+  - creatorId(id of the event creator),
   - startDate,
   - endDate,
   - location,